 - Does UCEAP have summer programs?

 - Yes, they do!
-The easiest way to find them all in one place is to select the ‘Summer” button on the Advanced search function.
+The easiest way to find them all in one place is to select the ‘Summer” button on the "Build Your Study Abroad" tool.

 Summer programs can range from an international summer school with many course options available to programs with pre-set course offerings.
 Intensive language, internship and laboratory research programs are also available.

 Make sure to not the duration of the program, as UCEAP Summer programs can oftentimes run longer in length (6-9 weeks) than UC Davis Summer Abroad programs (4 weeks).
 They also offer variable number of units, whereas all UC Davis Summer Abroad programs offer 8 units (except the internships, for 6).

 - Can I intern, volunteer, or do lab research with UCEAP?

 - Every program has different parameters for these opportunities.

 Some UCEAP programs revolve around a required internship, research, or volunteer opportunity.
 Others have the option of adding these elements on top of your coursework.
 Oftentimes you need to take your own initiative to find an internship in the local community in the same way you would here at UC Davis.
 In some locations (eg. Chile, Mexico or Shanghai), the study center can help set you up with an internship or volunteer opportunity.